raystack/frontier/docs/docs/contribution/contribute.md

 # Contribution Process

-The following is a set of guidelines for contributing to Shield.
+The following is a set of guidelines for contributing to Frontier.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.
 Here are some important resources:

-- [Concepts](https://raystack.github.io/shield/concepts/architecture) section will explain you about Shield architecture,
+- [Concepts](https://raystack.github.io/frontier/concepts/architecture) section will explain you about Frontier architecture,
-- Our [roadmap](https://github.com/raystack/shield#readme) is the 10k foot view of where we're going, and
+- Our [roadmap](https://github.com/raystack/frontier#readme) is the 10k foot view of where we're going, and
-- Github [issues](https://github.com/raystack/shield/issues) track the ongoing and reported issues.
+- Github [issues](https://github.com/raystack/frontier/issues) track the ongoing and reported issues.

 ## How can I contribute?